top of page

 The first five books of the Old Testament are also called the Pentateuch.

-Moses has been given credit for writing these books.
+• Moses has been recognized as the author of these books.

-They are referred to as the Books of the Law as well.
+• We also refer to them as the Books of the Law.

 the Chumash (the Five Books of Moses),